 53. If decision is to sell the company, establish price and terms, subject to Board approval, prepare sales summary and develop game plan and methodology for sale.

 54. Complete three year pro forma, based on realistic assumptions, to determine future valuation potential of company and likelihood of IPO or merger/acquisition potential.

-55. If Board decision is to dissolve company, develop game plan for liquidation of assets and/or follow up on bankruptcy filing.
+55. If Board's decision is to dissolve the company, develop a game plan for liquidation of assets and/or follow up on bankruptcy filing.